kagiko/vaultwarden-wiki/Fail2Ban-Setup.md

 ## Pre-requisite

-- Commands are using `vi`.
+- Commands below are using `vi`.
 The basics can be found [there](https://pc.net/resources/commands/vi).
 However, you can use whatever text editor you want.
 - From Release 1.5.0, Bitwarden_rs supports logging to file.
 Please set this up : [[Logging|logging]]
 - Try to log to web vault with a false account and check the log files for folowing format
 ````